 Coming soon:

-Jordan’s full-length studio album of original contemporary Yiddish music for kids and families: “Pantakozak & other new Yiddish songs for kids,” will be released in 2025.
-Stay tuned for news.
+Jordan’s full-length studio album of original contemporary Yiddish music for kids and families: “Pantakozak & other new Yiddish songs for kids,” is available now from Borscht Beat via Bandcamp.

 “Chag Dag / The Festival of the Fish” live in Santa Fe, January 2025.